What Every New Home Buyer Should Know When Getting Insurance

 About the building

-The MLS listing: this provides a wealth of information that will help your insurance broker calculate the replacement cost of the building, which will then play the major factor in determining your insurance premium.
+- The MLS listing: this provides a wealth of information that will help your insurance broker calculate the replacement cost of the building, which will then play a major factor in determining your insurance premium.
 Give this to your broker and you will speed the insurance process substantially.

-Electricals: houses should have copper wiring, circuit breakers, and minimum 100 amps.
+- Electricals: houses should have copper wiring, circuit breakers, and a minimum of 100 amps.
 You’ll need to confirm the type of electrical wiring in the house.

 Have you had any claims or losses in the past 3 years?
 If yes, you’ll need to provide details about when it happened, description of loss, $$ amount of loss.
 If you’ve made a claim on an insurance policy, be prepared to provide the name of the insurance company, policy number, and amount paid out.
 (Keep in mind that all losses should be declared, whether or not insured.)

-Do you own high value items such as jewellery, art, tools, etc?
+Do you own high-value items such as jewelry, art, tools, etc?
 House insurance provides coverage for personal property, but there are policy sub-limits for certain classes of items.
 Discuss this with your broker.

 Buyers of condos and townhouses